 If you want to choose unique brand typography, we recommend selecting a few options you could use for advertising or social media.
 For your client-facing files and website materials, it’s best to use a standard serif or, better yet, sans-serif typeface.

 Another factor in readability is formatting.
 Imagine receiving a proposal file that includes one huge block of text with an image placed somewhere in the middle.
 Regardless of disability, it would be difficult for anyone to pick out important information quickly.

-What can you do to make your content easier to read?
+Here’s what can you do to make your content easier to read:

 - Break your text into smaller paragraphs—it makes it easier to pick out and absorb important content and steps to follow

 - Add padding (space) around elements/images

 When it’s time to write content for your client files, keep in mind your clients’ range of needs.
 Some clients may have a cognitive disability that makes reading difficult, while others may not speak English as their first language.

 If you have a brand voice, use it in your messaging.
 Casual, everyday speech should be understood by most, but mix in too many uncommon euphemisms or sayings and your clients could lose your drift, uh, I mean, not get your message.
 In fact, it’s best to aim your writing at Grade 6–8 reading level.
 This will accommodate most people and make your content quick and easy to read.